mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 #### Task 2 - Query for properties using the ADT Explorer

-A key limitation of the **ADT Explorer** is is that it is designed to render a graph and the primary display cannot the results for queries that return just properties.
+A key limitation of the **ADT Explorer** is is that it is designed to render a graph and the primary display cannot show the results for queries that return just properties.
 In this task, you will learn how it is possible to see the results of such queries without resorting to coding solutions.

-1. To run a valid query that returns just a property, enter the following query:
+1. To run a valid query that returns just a property, enter the following query and click **Run Query**:

     ```sql
     SELECT Parent.desiredTemperature FROM digitaltwins Parent
     JOIN Child RELATED Parent.rel_has_devices
     WHERE Child.$dtId = 'sensor-th-0055'
-    AND IS_PRIMITIVE(Parent.desiredTemperature)
     ```

     Despite the fact that the query will run without error, no graph is displayed.
 However, there is a way to view the results in **ADT Explorer**, and you will open the **Output** pane to view the query results in the next task.

-    > **IMPORTANT**: Notice the use of the **IS_PRIMITIVE** function in the query above.
-Complex properties are not supported in ADT queries (an example of a complex property would be the **GeoLocation** property on the **Cheese Factory**).
-To ensure that projection properties are valid, ADT queries require the inclusion of an IS_PRIMITIVE check.
-In this case, the `IS_PRIMITIVE(Parent.desiredTemperature)` function returns true and confirms that the **Parent.desiredTemperature** property is a primitive.
-Omitting this check will result in a an error and a failed query.

 1. To open the **Output** pane, click the **Settings** icon at the top-right of the page.